 The immune system provides the greatest defense against cancer.
-Understanding the interactions between immunity and cancer is key, to not only identifying cancer, but gaining insight in how to treat it.
-This complex system is composed of cells, tissues, and organs, along with the molecules they secrete.
+Understanding the interactions between immunity and cancer is key, to not only identifying cancer, but gaining insight in how to fight it.
+The immune system is a complex system composed of cells, tissues, and organs, along with the molecules they secrete.
 Strong immunity protects the body from pathogenic invaders and abnormal cells, including mutated cells that could potentially turn cancerous.

 Personalized Medicine By Dr. Jim Allison

-This form of personalized medicine was brought to fruition by Dr. Jim Allison, an immunologist from Texas MD Anderson, who was awarded the Nobel Prize in medicine for his groundbreaking immune checkpoint blockade research on treating cancer using the immune system.
+Immunotherapy is a form of personalized medicine that was brought to fruition by Dr. Jim Allison, an immunologist from Texas MD Anderson.
+He was awarded the Nobel Prize in medicine for his groundbreaking immune checkpoint blockade research on treating cancer using the immune system.
 Tasuka Honjo received this award alongside Dr. Allison.

-Based on his T cell findings, Allison set out to create an antibody that would be safe to use on humans.
-The immuno-oncology drug Ipilimumab, or Ipi, has been used to treat almost one million patients worldwide.
-It was an arduous task to make its use a reality, which included a study that lasted five years.
+Based on his T-cell findings, Allison set out to create an antibody that would be safe to use on humans.
+The immuno-oncology drug Ipilimumab, or Ipi, has been used on almost one million patients worldwide.
+It was an arduous task to make its use a reality, including a study that lasted five years.

-Treatment with immunotherapy is not without limitations.
-It works better on some cancers than others, with individual patients responding more favorably, and some patients being non-responsive.
-Immunotherapy takes longer to work than chemotherapy, yet doesn’t come with the horrific side effects.
+Immunotherapy is not without its limitations.
+The therapy works better on some cancers than others, with individual people responding more favorably.
+Some, unfortunately, are non-responsive.
+Immunotherapy takes longer to work than does chemotherapy, yet doesn’t come with the horrific side effects.
 The side effects associated with immunotherapy are similar to those one would experience with autoimmunity.

 The immune system is immensely powerful and a force to be reckoned with.
 Side effects may be the result of healthy cells being attacked from the boost in immune function.
 Learning how the immune system functions in fighting cancer is critical to controlling side effects.

 Immunotherapy comprises many types of cancer therapies.
-Each therapy’s main objective is to stimulate the immune system to more effectively recognize and target cancer.
+Each therapy’s main objective is to stimulate the immune system to better recognize and target cancer.
 When cytotoxic T cells, and other innate immune cells are activated, they’re better able to defend against malignancies.

-Unlike conventional cancer treatments that directly treat cancer, such as surgery, chemotherapy, and radiation, immunotherapy trains the body’s own immune system to target the cancer.
-This calibration of immune function taps into the body’s own defense systems without resorting to toxic drugs, which obliterate the immune system.
-Immunotherapy is at times used in conjunction with chemotherapy.
+Unlike conventional cancer treatments that directly target cancer, such as surgery, chemotherapy, and radiation, immunotherapy trains the body’s own immune system to target the cancer.
+This calibration of immune function taps into the body’s own defense systems without resorting to toxic drugs, which obliterate the immune function.
+Immunotherapy is sometimes used in conjunction with chemotherapy.

-Cells have checkpoints which regulate immune response.
-These checkpoints control T cells, inactivating them until they are needed, and preventing them from attacking normal cells.
+Cells have checkpoints that regulate immune response.
+These checkpoints control T-cells, inactivating them until they are needed, and preventing them from attacking normal cells.
 One mechanism by which cancer cells evade attack is by removing these immune system controls.

 Some people respond more favorably to treatment than others, with reactions to the drugs ranging from mild to more serious.
 Nutritional therapies, along with mind-body medicine, are helpful in reducing uncomfortable side effects, and improving quality of life.

-Cancer vaccines are used to initiate an immune response to attack tumor cells, and may be composed of cancer cell proteins, immune system cells, or dead cancer cells.
-There are two types of vaccines for cancer, prophylactic or preventative vaccines and therapeutic, also called treatment vaccines.
+Cancer vaccines are used to initiate an immune response to attack tumor cells.
+These cells are composed of cancer cell proteins, immune system cells, or dead cancer cells.
+There are two types of vaccines for cancer, prophylactic or preventative vaccines, and therapeutic vaccines, also called treatment vaccines.
 Prophylactic vaccines target viruses that may potentially cause cancer.

-Interleukin 2 (IL-2) is a cytokine that prevents autoimmunity, fights infections, and targets T and B cells, which are part of the adaptive immune system that attack tumors.
+Interleukin 2 (IL-2) is a cytokine that prevents autoimmunity, fights infections, and targets T and B cells, components of the adaptive immune system, which attack tumors.
 IL-2 is approved to treat metastatic melanomas and cancer of the kidney.

 Interferons are cytokines that defend against bacteria and viruses.
-When used as a general immunotherapy, interferon-alpha (IFN-alpha) generates innate immune cells, including macrophages and dendritic cells that target abnormal cells.
+When used as a general immunotherapy, interferon-alpha (IFN-alpha) generates innate immune cells, including macrophages and dendritic cells, to target abnormal cells.
 IFN-alpha is used to treat kidney cancer, Kaposi sarcoma, melanoma, non-Hodgkin’s lymphoma, and different types of leukemia.